Need a crash course on Bitcoin layers?

 How To Create a Devnet

 Different blockchains have different processes for spawning local devnets.
-But generally, you can create one through a command line interface application.
-For example, to create a devnet for Stacks, you would use Clarinet.
-See an example of how to set up a Stacks devnet in this resource
+But generally, you can create one through a command line interface tool.
+For example, to create a devnet for Stacks, you would use Clarinet to spin up devnet locally or interact with devnet in a hosted environment via the Hiro Platform.

 What Is a Testnet?

-A testnet (sometimes called a mocknet) refers to a public blockchain network used to test smart contracts and dApps before they are deployed to mainnet (the live production environment).
-A testnet is an independent chain that runs parallel to mainnet and closely simulates it.
+A testnet refers to a public blockchain network used to test smart contracts and apps before they are deployed to mainnet (the live production environment).
+A testnet is an independent network that runs parallel to mainnet and closely simulates it.

-Testnets are geared toward stress-testing Web3 apps in a live blockchain environment.
-Testnets are a public network with real miners and blockchain nodes, and anyone can join and participate.
-Every mainnet has a corresponding testnet, and some mainnets may even have multiple testnets that offer different configurations to better test your code.
+Testnets are designed for stress-testing Web3 apps in a live blockchain environment.
+These networks are public with real miners and blockchain nodes, and anyone can join and participate.
+Every mainnet has a corresponding testnet, and some mainnets may even have multiple testnets that offer different configurations for particular use cases.

 Importance of Testnet to Web3 Developers

-Importantly, testnets are also public networks, so not only can your entire team test and debug the code in the same environment, but you can also recruit beta testers from all over the world to interact with your app on testnet to collect more data and user feedback.
+Importantly, since testnet is a public network, you can not only have your team easily test and debug from the same environment, but you can also recruit beta testers from all over the world to interact with your app, so that you can collect more data and early feedback.

 Lastly, it’s worth mentioning that testnets have token faucets, which are digital services that provide you with test tokens.
-Given that a testnet runs according to the same protocol rules as mainnet, deploying contracts or transacting with them requires spending a native gas token.
-Faucets provide you with these test tokens, and since these tokens have no real world value, transaction fees on testnet are effectively free.
+Given that a testnet runs according to the same protocol rules as mainnet, deploying contracts, calling functions, and sending transactions all require spending a native gas token and paying transaction fees.
+Faucets provide you with these test tokens for free, and since these tokens have no real world value, using testnet is free for everyone.

 How To Get Test Tokens for Use on Testnet

 Generally, you can find information on how to access the faucet in the documentation of each blockchain ecosystem.
-You can also reach out directly to the team through community channels such as Discord to find out how to access their faucet.
-For example, in Stacks, there are three ways to get test STX:
+You can also reach out directly to the team through community channels such as Discord to find out how to get testnet tokens.

 Once you access the faucet and request the test tokens, they will be credited to your wallet for use.
 Some faucets may have limits on the number of test tokens you can get on each attempt, but generally, developers can get as many test tokens from the faucet as they need because the test tokens are free.